wso2/docs-choreo-dev/en/docs/apis/api-concepts.md

 #### Enforcer

 The Enforcer is responsible for carrying out API management-related quality-of-services such as controlling access, enabling security, publishing analytics, etc. When the Router receives a request, it sends it to the Enforcer.
 The Enforcer performs the relevant API management-related quality of services on the request and replies to the Router.
-Based on the Router's response, the Enforcer will decide to allow or deny the request to pass to the backend.
+Based on the Enforcer's response, the Router will decide to allow or deny the request to pass to the backend.

 #### Adapter

 The Adapter is responsible for converting the API definition to the respective format understood by the Router and the Enforcer.
-The Adapter will pass the data to and from the Router and Enforcer.
+The Adapter gets notified when a change occurs in the control plane, and it passes these changes to the Enforcer and the Router via the XDS protocol.

 ### Traffic manager

 The Traffic Manager helps regulate API traffic, makes APIs and applications available to consumers at different service levels, and secures APIs against security attacks.
 The Traffic Manager features a dynamic throttling engine that processes rate-limiting policies in real-time.

-Additionally,  the Traffic Manager keeps the API Gateway's in-memory map, which it uses for key validation, up-to-date via a JMS topic.
-The Traffic Manager publishes artifact (API/application) update events that it receives from the API Publisher and API Developer Portal to a JMS topic.
-The API Gateway receives these events via the JMS topic and updates its in-memory map.